Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/create_copy/_index.en.md

 ## Examples

-COnfiguration for turning the *Create new copy* feature on and off.
+Configuration for turning the *Create new copy* feature on and off.

 ```json
 "copyInstanceSettings": {